-The team, constructed by Mike Rizzo, president of baseball operations & general manager, built a strong core of young talent, including first-round draft picks Ryan Zimmerman, Stephen Strasburg and Bryce Harper.
+The team, constructed by Mike Rizzo, president of baseball operations & general manager, built a strong core of young talent, including first-round draft picks Ryan Zimmerman, Stephen Strasburg, Bryce Harper and Anthony Rendon.
 By 2012, the franchise had secured its first division championship.
 It was the first time the District had experienced postseason baseball since the 1933 Washington Senators advanced to the World Series.

-The 2014 season will feature the managerial debut of Matt Williams, the former slugger for the San Francisco Giants, Cleveland Indians and Arizona Diamondbacks.
+The 2014 season featured the managerial debut of Matt Williams, the former slugger for the San Francisco Giants, Cleveland Indians and Arizona Diamondbacks.
 Williams won four Gold Gloves and four Silver Sluggers during his 17-year professional career, and is the only player in MLB history to hit home runs for three different teams in the World Series.
 He carried that success with him to DC.
 In his first season as the Nationals' manager, he guided the team to their second National League East championship in three years.

 Nationals Park is located in the Capitol Riverfront neighborhood, one of the District's fastest-growing areas.
-Easily accessible from the Navy Yard-Ballpark Metro stop, this area provides many options for before and after the game.
+Easily accessible from the Navy Yard-Ballpark Metro stop, the Capitol Riverfront provides many options for before and after the game.
 Yards Park and Canal Park are both outdoor destinations, and each is within walking distance of the Navy Yard stop.

 Nats Park is full of family-friendly promotions: Score free food with a kids Family Fun Pack, run the bases, get free stuff and come away with autographs from your favorite players.
 When it comes to food, the stadium is one-of-a-kind: enjoy a legendary chili dog from Ben’s Chili Bowl, a Washington institution.
 Fans can also watch the game comfortably from the Red Porch Restaurant, a full-service restaurant within the stadium.
 On the Miller Lite Scoreboard Walk, fans can dine at Shake Shack, Blue Smoke Barbeque, El Verano Taqueria and Box Frites.